Build a UI SDK App for Android

 This step is optional.

-You can enhance your users' experience by adding push notifications, passing information to Salesforce about a verified user, sending hidden pre-chat fields, and providing parameters for an auto-response component, such as a link to a survey.
+You can enhance your users' experience by adding push notifications, passing information to Salesforce about a verified user, sending hidden pre-chat fields, adjusting chat button visibility based on business hours, and more.